 Data Lakes support scalability that is more cost-effective than a conventional data warehouse.
 It has the ability of a data network, systems, or means to operate the increasing amount of data.
 It also carries the potential to expand for accommodating the data hike.
 On the other side, it can keep a backlog of structured and unstructured data segments in parallel for various channels.
 This benefit of versatility lacked in the conventional warehouse storing which limited its usage in recent times.

 The traditional data warehouses were unable to support schema-less data storage.
 Whereas, the data lake can be beneficial to store data emphasized on schema-less write along with schema-based read mode.
 This aspect is highly significant when the researcher requires data consumption.

-The data must be provided in a structured format for traditional data warehouses as they are scheme based.
-The adverse aspect of this approach was that at time of analytics, data must be provided in raw form.
-With the advent of Data Lake, the storage is not scheme free so that researches may remain intact with different schemas simultaneously.
-Thus, it supports to segregate data from a schema, which make analytics much more accessible and effortless for researchers.
+The data must be provided in a structured format for traditional data warehouses as they are scheme-based.
+The adverse aspect of this approach was that at the time of analytics, data must be provided in raw form.
+With the advent of Data Lake, the storage is not scheme-free so that researches may remain intact with different schemas simultaneously.
+Thus, it supports segregating data from a schema, which makes analytics much more accessible and effortless for researchers.

 In recent years, researchers are using data to define their internal objectives and matrices.
 This data needs to be measured and managed to get the tasks done smoothly, giving the intended outcome.
 Data Lake offers these services as it utilizes the raw data and optimizes it for the analysis of data evaluation.
 The potential of Data Lakes is not yet explored thoroughly.
 Still, researchers can get the maximum benefit of this innovative approach of data storage that can benefit from conducting comprehensive researches.